World Health Day – How Giving Increases Your Health & Wellbeing

-Giving back makes us feel good.
+Giving Increases Your Health & Wellbeing and giving back makes us feel good.
 It gives us a sense a purpose and helps us feel connected to our communities.
 Whether it is by lending a hand or donating to a charity that inspires us, giving back enriches our lives.
 It also improves our health and lengthens our lives.
+How cool is that that one small act of giving increases your health & wellbeing.

 A study from California found that volunteering was four times as effective at lowering mortality rates than exercise.
 Specifically the study found that people ages 55 and over were 44% less likely to die within 5 years if they volunteered for at least two organizations.
 Similar results were found in a study in Michigan.
 Find a local organization to volunteer at or look for virtual volunteer opportunities.